Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

 1. On the InfluxDB 1.x instance, use the InfluxDB 1.x [`influx_inspect export` command](https://docs.influxdata.com/influxdb/v1/tools/influx_inspect/#export) to export time series data as line protocol.
 Include the `-lponly` flag to exclude comments and the data definition language (DDL) from the output file.

-   *We recommend exporting each DBRP combination separately to easily write data to a corresponding InfluxDB 2.7 bucket*.
+   *We recommend exporting each DBRP combination separately to easily write data to a corresponding Timestream for InfluxDB bucket*.

    ```shell
     # Syntax